 4. You’re not securing your perfect job

 You’ve graduated, got all the right skills and enjoyed a little work experience to boot.
 So why aren’t you landing your dream design job?
-Perhaps you need a little more practice, and this is where a design course might help.
+Perhaps you need a bit of practice, and this is where a design course might help.
 Yes, it’s more investment of time and money to study – but it will likely pay off when your CV is ticking all the right boxes.

 5. The feedback from clients hasn’t been great